axonops/axonops-server-compose/README.md

 - Documentation: https://axonops.com/docs
 - Product Information: https://axonops.com

+For other self-host installation options like Kubernetes, see here: https://axonops.com/docs/installation-starter/axon-server/axonserver_install/

 ## Self-Hosting AxonOps
 When self-hosting AxonOps using this `docker-compose.yml` file:
 1. The **axon-server** service acts as the backend, communicating with agents and exposing REST APIs.